stechstudio/filament-impersonate/README.md

 ### Style

-The banner is dark by default, you can set this to light:
+The banner is dark by default, you can set this to light, or auto.

 ```html
 <x-impersonate::banner style='light'/>